 Stay connected for future updates and assistance using the curriculum.

 Designed for use in schools and programs of public health and related disciplines, A Public Health Approach to Alzheimer’s and Other Dementias

 is an introductory curriculum that addresses cognitive health, cognitive impairment and Alzheimer’s disease, with the intent to increase awareness of the impact of Alzheimer’s and other dementias as well as the role of public health in addressing this crisis.

 Developed by the Emory Centers for Training and Technical Assistance at Emory University’s Rollins School of Public Health, this flexible, ready-to-use curriculum will help faculty prepare students of public health and related disciplines for careers in which they need to apply public health approaches to address Alzheimer’s as a multi-layered, growing public health challenge.

 The modular design of the curriculum enables use in entirety or as stand-alone modules.
 Each module has a slide set and faculty guide with learning objectives; list of relevant competencies; talking points; and teaching aids such as case studies, video resources and additional learning activities.
-The first two modules are also available for online education.
+The first three modules are also available for online education.